This article was updated on May 03, 2022 – For a more comprehensive article about delays organized by type, see our Best Delay Pedals article.

 The most popular version of the effect was probably the second one (you can find it used here), released in 1960, which added a few new controls to the front panel, including a 12-way “Switch” knob (far right in the picture below) that could recall 12 configuration presets for the magnetic heads: each selection produced different single and multi-tap delays.

-FAITHFUL RECREATIONS USING DIGITAL TECHNOLOGY
+ECHOPLEX RECREATIONS USING DIGITAL TECHNOLOGY

 Although the fascination with this vintage machine is still intact, not very many pedal manufacturers have attempted to encapsulate this effect’s sound in a compact stompbox enclosure.